daniele-athome/hass-config/README.md

 * no assistant warnings are fired unless it's an emergency
 * I'm sleeping :)

-Night mode can be triggered manually by saying goodnight to Karen.
+Night mode can be triggered manually by saying goodnight to Assist.
 Otherwise, starting 23:00, Home Assistant will check every minute that:

 * all lights are off